 - Activity Report for admin to run a single report on all activities in SugarCRM.
 Activities include emails, tasks, meetings, notes, and calls.

 - Pipeline Report to view the revenue generated by each sales rep in each division of the company on a weekly, monthly or yearly basis.

 - Kinamu Reports plugin was installed and customized to empower the management to do an in depth analysis of the data present in the CRM.

 FitSales is a Health, Wellness and Fitness company located in California.
-The owner wanted a completely customized Sugar Community Edition solution that would serve as an all encompassing tool to monitor and manage the complete business operations of his fitness club.Among other customizations, the reports module was customized to provide a feature-rich and user-friendly web interface for managing reports within the system.
+The owner wanted a completely customized Sugar Community Edition solution that would serve as an all encompassing tool to monitor and manage the complete business operations of his fitness club.Among other customization, the reports module was customized to provide a feature-rich and user-friendly web interface for managing reports within the system.

 Based in New Zealand, MyAgent is a full service photography and real estate marketing company.
 We built Sugar solution on top of Sugar Community Edition which included custom reports to deliver managers a unified view of all key information including the set targets and performance assessment data.

 The company specializes in selling LED lighting products to domestic consumers and companies.
 It was using Sugar 7 Professional Edition and wanted to gain deeper insights about their best selling products.To simplify the complex decision making process due to large data sets and to enable the senior management get an accurate picture of which products were generating the greatest profits, custom reports were built.